 Birzeit University takes the lead in "British Council Going Global" Conference

-On May 22-24, 2017, Birzeit University will be participating in the British Council's annual "Going Global" Conference for leaders of international education at the Queen Elizabeth II Centre in London.
-A team of three professors will jointly collaborate to represent the university in an interdisciplinary cooperation among Birzeit's academic units to explore the theme of the conference "Global cities: connecting talent, driving change."
+Birzeit University reached another milestone by participating in the British Council’s annual “Going Global” Conference held recently at the Queen Elizabeth II Centre in London.
+A team of three professors jointly collaborated and represented the university in an interdisciplinary cooperation among Birzeit's academic units to explore the theme of the conference "Global cities: connecting talent, driving change."

 This participation is part of the continuing partnership between Birzeit University and the British Council.